USS Kittery (AK-2): World War I North Atlantic service

 Assigned to cargo and troop transport service between the United States and the West Indies, Kittery left Philadelphia on 18 July.
 Operating out of Charleston, South Carolina, she made monthly trips during the remainder of the war to supply US forces.

 Post-war operations

 After the war she continued cargo service from Charleston and Norfolk, Virginia, for more than 15 years, making scores of runs to West Indian ports.
 After a final trip to Guantanamo Bay Naval Base, Port-au-Prince, and Cap-Haïtien, she arrived Norfolk 21 December 1932.
 She left on 28 January 1933 and reached Philadelphia two days later.

 In June 1925, two U.S. Navy nurses were accused of smuggling liquor in their luggage aboard the USS Kittery.
-This was the first instance in the U.S. Navy's history where a women was court-martialed.
+This was the first instance in the U.S. Navy's history where a woman was court-martialed.
 They were both acquitted after a short trial.